The new data performance standard in GRESB

 Estimation methodology, now and in the future

 As a general rule, GRESB Participants are required to use actual data when reporting on the Performance Component.
-The current requirements do allow estimations when there is some existing data, but estimating a year worth of data, or estimating consumptions for an entire missing subspace, is simply not allowed.
+The current requirements do allow estimations when there is some existing data, but estimating a year worth of data, or estimating consumption values for an entire missing subspace, is simply not allowed.

 Setting a standard for estimations is tricky, because in some instances the problem of data coverage might not even be on the property owners end.
 Many property owners struggle with collecting tenant data, and some are at the mercy of the utility providers.
 In some instances, meter readings are not performed on an annual basis, or in time for GRESB reporting, and instead are estimated by the utility provider.
 But this might not even be considered an estimation in the eyes of the GRESB assessor – at least not if the reported data comes from an official document like an invoice.

-For the new performance data standard, it looks like the technical expert group is suggesting adding focus on why data has been estimated, as opposed to just what and when.
-Thus, having clear lineage might become increasingly important to be able to report – especially if your data coverage is lacking.
+For the new GRESB performance data standard, it looks like the technical expert group is suggesting adding focus on why data has been estimated, as opposed to just what and when.
+Thus, having clear lineage might become increasingly important to be able to finalise a GRESB report – especially if your data coverage is lacking.

 All four factors covered

 So what can we conclude from this?
-Property owners need processes in place to verify the accuracy, completeness, timeliness and lineage of their energy data.
+Property owners need processes in place to verify the accuracy, completeness, timeliness and lineage of their energy data – regardless of what type of ESG reporting is in the making.
 (And hey, that’s exactly what we do at Metry!)
-Once you’ve got a streamlined data collection process in place that yields timely and qualitative data, you minimize the risk of missing or inaccurate values – and with built-in data structuring, lineage becomes a walk in the park.
+Once you’ve got a streamlined data collection process in place that yields timely and qualitative sustainability data, you minimize the risk of missing or inaccurate values – and with built-in data structuring, lineage becomes a walk in the park.

 (Bragging time) Metry customers Vasakronan and Castellum have both been recognised as world leaders in sustainability.
 In the 2018 GRESB results, Vasakronan was ranked as one of the most sustainable property companies in the world and was also recognised as the European leader in its sector.
 In the 2020 results, Castellum was ranked as global leader in the office/industrial category, for the second year in a row.

 Free up time to work on actual energy efficiency efforts, and let Metry take care of the hassle of data collection.
-We’re here if you want to talk!
+We can help you get the data you need for your ESG reporting, and we’re here if you want to talk!